kiranbayram/car-adverts-rest-api/README.md

 # Car Advert REST API
 A RESTful web-service to create, view, modify and delete car adverts.
+Implemented using Scala, Play Framework and MongoDB.

 **View all car adverts**
 ----